Layout Builder

 The JD/LLM in Environmental Law joint degree is designed for students who seek to pursue a career in environmental law, take advantage of the large and diverse Vermont Law School environmental law curriculum, and develop deep knowledge and expertise in environmental law and policy.

-The JD/LLM in Food and Agriculture Law joint degree is designed for student who seek to pursue a career in sustainable agriculture and food systems.
+The JD/LLM in Food and Agricultural Law joint degree is designed for student who seek to pursue a career in sustainable agriculture and food systems.
 You will have the opportunity to select from the most extensive food, agriculture, and environmental law curriculum in the country.